arxanas/how-to-survive-eecs-281/_drafts/from-183.md

 ### Iterators

-We encourage the use of C++11 in this class.
-One feature of C++11 is `auto`, which lets you omit types in many cases.
+We encourage the use of C++14 in this class.
+One feature of C++14 is `auto`, which lets you omit types in many cases.
+(This feature is available since C++11).
 In particular, avoid typing out long container iterator declarations:

 {% highlight cpp %}
 std::vector<int> myvec = {1, 2, 3};